In Brief

 That verse is not describing someone who is nervously manufacturing their own willingness.
 It is describing a God who reaches into the interior of a human being and generates there the very wanting-to-belong-to-Him.
 The desperate need to know that God is real and that you are His?
 You did not fabricate that out of nothing while you lay awake.
 It was placed in you.
 The caring itself was done to you before you ever began to do it back.

 David, whom Scripture calls a man after God's own heart, wrote Psalm 13 from inside this same night: How long, Lord?
 Will you forget me forever?
 That is the prayer of a saved man with a pulse, not the prayer of a corpse.
 The saints who have left us the deepest writings on assurance — Jonathan Edwards, Bunyan, Cowper, John of the Cross — nearly all wrote out of seasons where the felt presence of God had gone quiet for years at a stretch.
-Mother Teresa's private letters revealed five decades of interior darkness.
+Mother Teresa's private letters revealed nearly five decades of interior darkness.
 You are not outside the company of the faithful.
 You are in its center.

 σφραγίζω — The Seal You Did Not Press